jfrmilner/AutoHotKey-Scripts/README.md

 + Great workaround for enforced IT Policy

 ## Installation
-1. Download and install AutoHoyKey from here https://autohotkey.com/download/
+1. Download and install AutoHotKey from here https://autohotkey.com/download/
 2. Download AutoHotKey-ScreenSaverPrevention.ahk from this repository
 3. Double click the ahk file to start the script
 4. Press Ctrl+5 to toggle on/off Screen Saver Prevention